damfle/viod/README.md

 PCI address formats are supported.
 Short format matches `lspci` output and is automatically expanded to full format internally.

+**MAC Address Generation**: For network devices (`kind = net`), if no MAC address is specified in the `[vfX]` section, viod automatically generates a stable MAC address that remains consistent across reboots.
+Generated MACs use the locally administered format (`02:xx:xx:xx:xx:xx`) to avoid conflicts with real hardware addresses.

 ------------------------------------------------------------------------

 ## Key Features